agatakolohe/Portfolio/README.md

-# Git, HTML and CSS Independent Project
+# Agata's Portfolio Webpage

-### Portfolio Webpage Using HTML and CSS
+#### HTML, CSS and Git Independent Project for Epicodus Intro to Programming, 08-27-2020

 #### By Agata Kolodziej

 ## Description

 First independent project for Epicodus Intro to Programming.
-It is a portfolio webpage about me demonstrating what I have learned the first few weeks of class using HTML and CSS.
+It is a portfolio webpage about me.
+It demonstrates what I have learned the first few weeks of class using HTML and CSS.
 I also added a few stylings from Bootstrap.
-Included: an about me section with links to supplemental pages about my background, hobbies and travels, an education and job experience section, and link to a page about why I decided to take a class on programming with links to other GitHub Pages and repositories of projects I have created thus far in the class.
-There is a little Carmen Sandiego image at the bottom right hand corner in the "Poland, Hawaii and Washington" pages that will link you back to the main page.
+Included: an about me section, links to supplemental pages about my background, hobbies and travels, an education and job experience section, and a link to a page about why I decided to take a class on programming containing links to other GitHub Pages and repositories of projects I have created thus far in the class.
+Note: There is a little Carmen Sandiego image on the bottom right hand corner in the "Poland, Hawaii and Washington" pages that will link you back to the main page.

-## Setup/Installation Requirements
+## Setup

 * Clone this repository
 * Open with VS Code to edit